'I felt victory, for once in my life' | Incarcerated women get their high school diplomas while serving time

 Heister's mom said it's been a long road for her daughter to get here.

-"I really felt like she wasn't going to probably live to see even 20, just the things she was doing were so dangerous,” said Amanda Heister, Ivory’s mom.
+"I really felt like she wasn't going to probably live to see even 20, just the things she was doing were so dangerous,” Amanda Heister said.

-Ivory's parents have only seen her once in the past six years, but to see her turning her life around through education meant everything to them.
+Ivory Heister's parents have only seen her once in the past six years.
+But to see her turning her life around through education meant everything to them.

 “Proudest moment in years,” Amanda Heister said.

-The Goodwill Excel Center has three campuses on correctional facilities including the Billy Moore Correctional Center, the Coleman Unit for Women in Lockhart, and the Diboll Correctional Center.
+The Goodwill Excel Center has three campuses at correctional facilities including the Billy Moore Correctional Center, the Coleman Unit for Women in Lockhart and the Diboll Correctional Center.
 The program lets students finish the courses they need to graduate high school.
-They can also get specific certifications in culinary, construction, or business office management, that will help them find a job once they are released from prison.
+They can also get specific certifications in culinary, construction or business office management that will help them find a job once they are released from prison.

-Ivory has plans of going to college and creating a new life, and she credits this this program with giving her the skills to do that.
+Ivory Heister has plans of going to college and creating a new life, and she credits this program with giving her the skills to do that.

-"Now that I've graduated, I feel like the sky is not even the limit, it's just what I'm going to step on to become the great woman I'm going to be,” Ivory Heister said.
+"Now that I've graduated, I feel like the sky is not even the limit, it's just what I'm going to step on to become the great woman I'm going to be,” she said.
 “Just accomplishing things I never thought possible, it makes me feel like I can do anything."

 It was a day students got to celebrate their growth and success.